 You can group commands together and run them using a script file.
 You can also enter comment lines, which begin with a semicolon.
 Each line follows the same command syntax as those documented in this manual.
-The offline utility allows you to:
+Using the offline utility, you can

 - Run commands entered in a script file.
 Use the @ command to run the script file. - Run commands multiple times.
 Add the repeat command as the last line of the script file. - Create a log of test results.
-Add the logfile command as the first line of the script file
+Add the logfile command as the first line of the script file.